 When we truly rest and recharge, we are performing the ultimate, most sacred form of self love by honoring ourselves.

-If you’re stuck on how to create a self care routine, I’ve created the Self Care Toolkit to help with just that!
+If you’re stuck on how to create a self care routine, I’ve created the 7 Days to Better Self Care course to help with just that!

 Saying “No” without guilt

 This can be the hardest concept to grasp, especially for people pleasers, but is so important for protecting your energy.